wellyshen/react-cool-dimensions/README.md

 };
 ```

-> Note: If the `breakpoints` option isn't set or there's on the defined breakpoint (object key) for a range of width.
+> Note: If the `breakpoints` option isn't set or there's no the defined breakpoint (object key) for a range of width.
 The `currentBreakpoint` will be empty string;

 ## Performance Optimization